 - 2.0.
 PURPOSE: To preserve the rural land uses by permitting residential development and still allow for future commercial expansion along Route 125. - 2.1.
-Beginning at appoint twelve hundred (1200) feet easterly of the centerline on Route 125 (Calef Highway) and bordering the centerline on Route 87 (Campground Road), thence traveling northerly parallel to and twelve hundred (1200) feet from the centerline on Route 125 (Calef Highway) to a point bordering the Epping/Lee/Newmarket town line, thence turning and traveling westerly along the Epping/Lee/Newmarket town line to a point twelve hundred (1200) feet westerly of the centerline on Route 125 (Calef Highway) thence turning and traveling southerly parallel to and twelve hundred (1200) feet from the centerline on Route 125 (Calef Highway) thence turning and traveling southerly parallel to and twelve hundred (1200) feet from the centerline on Route 125 (Calef Highway) to a point bordering Old Nottingham Road, thence turning and traveling easterly along the centerline on Old Nottingham Road to a point bordering Route 125 (Calef Highway) and Route 87 (Campground Road), thence traveling easterly along the centerline on Route 87 (Campground Road) to a point at the beginning.
+Beginning at appoint twelve hundred (1200) feet easterly of the centerline on Route 125 (Calef Highway) and bordering the centerline on Route 87 (Campground Road), thence traveling northerly parallel to and twelve hundred (1200) feet from the centerline on Route 125 (Calef Highway) to a point bordering the Epping/Lee/Newmarket town line, thence turning and traveling westerly along the Epping/Lee/Newmarket town line to a point twelve hundred (1200) feet westerly of the centerline on Route 125 (Calef Highway) thence turning and traveling southerly parallel to and twelve hundred (1200) feet westerly of the centerline on Route 125 (Calef Highway) thence turning and traveling southerly parallel to and twelve hundred (1200) feet from the centerline on Route 125 (Calef Highway) to a point bordering Old Nottingham Road, thence turning and traveling easterly along the centerline on Old Nottingham Road to a point bordering Route 125 (Calef Highway) and Route 87 (Campground Road), thence traveling easterly along the centerline on Route 125 (Calef Highway) to a point bordering the centerline on Route 125 (Calef Highway) to a point bordering Old Nottingham Road, thence turning and traveling easterly along the centerline on Old Nottingham Road to a point bordering Route 125 (Calef Highway) and Route 87 (Campground Road), thence traveling easterly along the centerline on Route 87 (Campground Road) to a point at the beginning.

 Minimum Lot Size 87,120 square feet

-Minimum Front Setback 100 feet from the centerlin e of all existing roads
+Minimum Front Setback 100 feet from the centerline of all existing roads

-and 75 feet fro m the centerline for proposed d (nonexisting) internal roads s of Class V or greater(Adopt ed 3/10/98)
+and 75 feet from the centerline for proposed (non-

+existing) internal roads of Class V or greater (Adopted 3/10/98)

 Minimum Rear Setback 50 feet

 Minimum Side Setback 25 feet

 Minimum Frontage 200 feet

 Maximum Building Height 35 feet

 Maximum Lot Coverage 35%

-Green Space 30% (added 3/10/20)
+Green Space

-Multi-Family Lot Dimensions and Setback Requirements are set forth in the Multi- Family Use Regulations.
+Multi-Family Lot Dimensions and Setback Requirements are set forth in the Multi-Family Use Regulations.